How does a family floater health insurance work?

 - Upto 2 parents or parents-in-law

-- Some policies also allow the combination of 1 parent + 1 parent-in-law to be covered.
+- Some insurers also allow the combination of 1 parent + 1 parent-in-law to be covered.

-- Some policies also allow you to add your aunt, uncle, sibling, etc. to the floater plan.
+- Some insurers also allow you to add your aunt, uncle, sibling, etc. to the floater plan.

 Family floater plans are suitable for your family, in the following situations.